Einstein Type Systems on Complete Manifolds: Einstein-type systems on a compact manifold with boundary

-Given a pair of strong global barrier functions on $M$, in order to apply maximum principles, we will choose $a$ and $b$ such that $h^a_Y$ and $g^b_Y$ are non increasing in $\phi$.
-Given any $Y \in \times_i B_{M_{Y^i}}$ one has, thanks to \eqref{300320201610}:
+Given a pair of strong global barrier functions on $M$, in order to apply maximum principles, we will choose $a$ such that $h^a_Y$ are non increasing in $\phi$.
+Given any $Y \in \times_i \overline{B}_{M_{Y^i}}$ one has, thanks to \eqref{300320201610}:

 Thus, if we set

 with